 You may have heard anecdotes about people successfully using vitamin E (either topically or via supplements) to manage their acne breakouts.
-However, for those considering using it in their acne-fighting regime, it’s important to look beyond anecdotal evidence and see what the science says about using this antioxidant for blemish-prone skin.
+However, if you are seriously considering vitamin e as an acne treatment you need to look beyond anecdotal evidence and see what the science says about using this antioxidant for blemish-prone skin.

 So does vitamin E cause acne…or does vitamin E help acne?
 Does vitamin E help acne scars?
 We’ll cover everything you need to know before deciding whether you want to add vitamin E to your skincare routine.

 Vitamin E is the collective name for a group of eight fat-soluble compounds: alpha-, beta-, gamma-, and delta-tocopherol, and alpha-, beta-, gamma-, and delta-tocotrienol.

 Internally, vitamin E has powerful antioxidant effects, helping to defend against harm from free radicals.
 It also plays an important role in immune function, and helps form red blood cells and widen the blood vessels to prevent clots.

 Does Vitamin E Help Acne?

 The short answer: it might help, but don’t think of it as a sure-fire method for clearing your acne breakouts.

 Vitamin E has properties that can make it beneficial for those with acne.
 The fact that it is an antioxidant means it can protect the skin against the harmful effects of free radicals, which can cause skin inflammation and lead to clogged pores.
 Its anti-inflammatory properties can also be beneficial for reducing inflammation to both prevent blemishes and calm existing breakouts.